Aaron Sanchez says ‘no hard feelings’ after Jays renew him at minimum

 Toronto offered a modest increase above the minimum based on team’s formula, which was rejected by Sanchez and his agent, Scott Boras.

-“It’s something that we didn’t agree on,” Sanchez said Thursday.
-“They said there’s plan in place for quite sometime.
+“It’s something that we didn’t agree on,” Sanchez said Thursday, when he gave up three runs and four hits in 2 1/3 innings in Toronto’s 11-5 loss to the New York Yankees.

+“They said there’s plan in place for quite some time.
 I’m just here to worry about getting better and helping this team.
 That’s always been my mindset and I think that will never change.”

 Blue Jays manager John Gibbons feels Sanchez is “just scratching the surface” when it comes to mound success.